• Menu

 Long Island estate planning attorneys

 You likely executed your Last Will and Testament, at least in part, to ensure that your estate assets are distributed according to your wishes after you are gone.
 If that Will is invalidated because someone challenges the validity of your Will, however, the State of New York (or your state of residence at the time of your death) will ultimately decide what happens to your assets.
 Understandably, you want to prevent that from happening.
-The Long Island estate planning attorneys at Eghrari Wealth Training Firm explain what you can do to help prevent someone from challenging your Will.
+The Long Island estate planning attorneys at Eghrari Law Firm explain what you can do to help prevent someone from challenging your Will.

 What Happens When Someone Challenges a Will?